TooTallNate/ref/README.md

 // this buffer could be thought of as an "int **" var one = buf.ref()

-// and you can dereference all the way down console.log(one.deref().deref())  // <- 12345
+// and you can dereference all the way back down to an int console.log(one.deref().deref())  // <- 12345
 ```